 1. If the UE is not registered via 3GPP access, the UE shall initiate registration procedure as defined in clause 4.2.2.2.2.

-2. The UE performs a PDU Session Establishment procedure as specified clause 4.3.2.2.1.
+2. The UE performs a PDU Session Establishment procedure as specified clause 4.3.2.2.1 in the case of UE in CM-CONNECTED state over 3GPP access.

+Editor's note: It is FFS whether the UE performs a UE triggered Service Request procedure as specified clause 4.2.3.2 in the case of UE in CM-IDLE state over 3GPP access.

 4.9.2.2 Handover of a PDU session procedure from 3GPP to untrusted non-3GPP access (non-roaming and roaming with local breakout)